 • • • Welcome • • •

 A huge revolving door and a smiling concierge welcomed us to the hotel and quickly took our luggage from us, to be sent to the room.
-The hotel staff were prompt enough to complete our check in formalities quickly and we were handed our key cards for the room.
+The hotel staff was prompt enough to complete our check-in formalities quickly and we were handed our key cards for the room.
 Our room was a Deluxe Room on the first floor overlooking the bustling street.
 The interiors were tastefully done and looked elegant and classy.

 • • • Rooms • • •

 Swiping the keycard to enter a hotel room always comes with a combination of excitement and suspense wondering how would the room turn out to be, is it worth the money that you have spent?

 We weren’t expecting a big room considering the fact that real estate is pretty costly in London but to our surprise, we stepped into a spacious room which was a welcome surprise.
 Complimentary drinks and two yummy Le Meridien Eclairs were kept on the study table for our welcome.

 Deluxe rooms are furnished in an Edwardian style with elegant and traditional décor.
 The Room had a theme of black, white and silver which created a soothing contrast and in addition to it was a bright red chair to add some color.
 It had a queen size bed with a comfortable mattress and soft pillows, a study table, a standard 32 inch TV along with an entertainment system, couple of chairs and a teapot.
 Hanging ceiling lamps and side tables on either side of the bed completed the decor of the room.

 The door of the room led to a foyer which had a wall length wardrobe at one side and bathroom on the other.
 At the end of the foyer were a couple of stairs down which led to the room.
 At the other end of the room was a large balcony overlooking the street below.
 The wall opposite to the balcony had a wallpaper of London map.
 Oh, I loved the wallpaper <3 <3